brantsbrain/bil-groupme/README.md

 ### 1. Forking GitHub Repo

-1. Fork `brantsbrain/bil-groupme/prod` to your own GitHub account
+1. Fork the `prod` branch of `brantsbrain/bil-groupme` to your own GitHub account

 ### 2. Prepping Heroku App